Showing posts with label birds of prey. Show all posts

 owl

-As we were coming back inside the center, we met a Park Ranger with a Red Tail Hawk that was blind in one eye.
-We talked to her for several minutes and watched while she fed the hawk.
-She said that its food comes to them frozen, so they just thaw it out for them.
-She was returning the hawk back to its cage.
-We thanked her for taking the time to show us and tell us about the habits of the red-tail hawk.
+As we were coming back inside the center, we met a Park Ranger with a red-tailed hawk that was blind in one eye.
+We spoke with her for several minutes and watched as she fed the hawk.
+She said that the food comes to them frozen, so they just thaw it out for them.
+She was returning the hawk to its cage.
+We thanked her for taking the time to show us and tell us about the habits of the red-tailed hawk.

 Red-tail Hawk

-We began our journey back home we had not eaten any dinner, and both agreed that we would like to stop at O'Bryan's in Hartselle.
+We began our journey back home, having not eaten dinner, and both agreed that we would like to stop at O'Bryan's in Hartselle.
 I ordered a petite Sirloin steak with a sweet potato.
 Hubby ordered a Delmonico Steak, baked potato, and salad bar.
-After we ate, we took pictures of the Blues Brothers statue and other memorabilia at the steak house.
+After we ate, we took pictures of the Blues Brothers statue and other memorabilia at the steakhouse.

-We stopped at Krogers in Hartselle and headed for home.
-We traveled from Hartselle to Decatur, taking Hwy 20 alt 72 to Wheeler Dam.
-The sun was going down as we were near home.
+We stopped at Kroger's in Hartselle and headed for home.
+We traveled from Hartselle to Decatur, taking Hwy 20 Alt 72 to Wheeler Dam.
+The sun was setting as we approached home.

 Sunset

-We had a great day both wore out from all the traveling.
+We had a great day; both of us were worn out from all the traveling.

 Thursday, May 9, 2019